blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - i.
 Crime against own soul and community
 - ii.
 Shun away from the community
 - iii.
 It doesn’t lead them to become a kafir but believer whose belief is doubted
-- Abi Muhammad al Juhainee said fabricator’s blood is permissible and he bases it from “whosoever fabricates will have his seat in hell fire
+- Abi Muhammad al Juhainee said fabricator’s blood is permissible and he bases it from "whosoever fabricates will have his seat in hell fire
 - J. Shuboohath 6: Ulema of hadeeth focused only on purifying Isnaad and not on purifying Matn
 - a.
 Evidence for allegation:They said this because of certain weak hadeeth in Saheeh literature and it means they have not focused on Matn
 - b.
 Goals of this Shuboohath: